 Brian serves as the Vice Chair of the Episcopal Church Pension Board, as a board member of the Absalom Jones Center for Racial Healing, and has helped start two non-profits for education and recreation.
 He discovered his passion for coaching first as a camp counselor and then as the camp’s executive director, and has a long history of coaching girls’ high school basketball.

 As owner of Prioritize Coaching, Brian embraces his call to walk with individuals and organizations in transformational development.
+He has received the designation of Associate Certified Coach (ACC) with the International Coach Federation (ICF).

 Rev. Chris Holmes, PCC, has been coaching church leaders across many denominations since 2008, with over 1000 hours coaching laity, clergy, denominational leaders and bishops.
 In the United Methodist Church he leads the coaching team working with new district superintendents and directors of connectional ministry, as well as several conference leadership cabinets.